-Veterinarians play a major role in the health care of pets, livestock, zoo, sporting and laboratory animals.
-Some veterinarians use their skills to protect humans against diseases carried by animals and conduct clinical research on human and animal health problems.
-Others work in basic research, broadening the scope of fundamental theoretical knowledge, and in applied research, developing new ways to use knowledge.
+Veterinarians play a major role in the health care of pets, livestock, zoo, sporting, and laboratory animals.
+Some veterinarians use their skills to protect humans against diseases carried by animals or to conduct clinical research on human and animal health problems.
+Others work in basic research, broadening the scope of fundamental theoretical knowledge, or in applied research, developing new ways to use knowledge.

 Prospective veterinarians must graduate with a Doctor of Veterinary Medicine (DVM or VMD) degree from a four-year program at an accredited college of veterinary medicine and must obtain a license to practice.

 Learn more about veterinary education and careers in veterinary medicine at the American Veterinary Medical Association website.

 The University of Iowa does not offer degree programs in veterinary medicine, but does offer course work to help students prepare to enroll in DVM or VMD programs elsewhere.